top of page

 GEOGRAPHIES OF IMPULSE

-"Daniel Jones is a PhD Student in Human Geography, whose research explores the embodied experience of public space for those with Tourettes Syndrome..."
+"Daniel P Jones is an interdisciplinary disability scholar, whose research explores the embodied experience of public space for Tourettic adults"

 In partnership with the Economic & Social Research Council, Newcastle University, and TIC-Hull I am currently conducting research into the tourettic experience of public and urban spaces, and the accessibility of the city more generally speaking.